drush-ops/drush/README.txt

 6. Optional.
 See examples/example.bashrc for instructions on how to add some useful shell aliases that provides even tighter integration between drush and bash.
-You may source this file directly into your shell by adding to your .bashrc (rr equivalent): source /path/to/drush/examples/example.bashrc
+You may source this file directly into your shell by adding to your .bashrc (or equivalent): source /path/to/drush/examples/example.bashrc

 7. Optional.
 If you didn't source it in Step 6 above, see top of drush.complete.sh file for instructions adding bash completion for drush